Distance education: Open universities

-The Open University revolutionised the scope of the correspondence programme and helped to create a respectable learning alternative to the traditional form of education.
-It has been at the forefront of developing new technologies to improve the distance learning service as well as undertaking research in other disciplines.
+The Open University revolutionized the scope of the correspondence program and helped to create a respectable learning alternative to the traditional form of education.
+It has been at the forefront of developing new technologies to improve distance learning service as well as undertaking research in other disciplines.
 Walter Perry was appointed the OU's first vice-chancellor in January 1969, and its foundation secretary was Anastasios Christodoulou.
-The election of the new Conservative government under the leadership of Edward Heath, in 1970; led to budget cuts under Chancellor of the Exchequer Iain Macleod (who had earlier called the idea of an Open University "blithering nonsense").
+The election of the new Conservative government under the leadership of Edward Heath in 1970 led to budget cuts under Chancellor of the Exchequer Iain Macleod (who had earlier called the idea of an Open University "blithering nonsense").
 However, the OU accepted its first 25,000 students in 1971, adopting a radical open admissions policy.
 At the time, the total student population of conventional universities in the United Kingdom was around 130,000.

 Athabasca University, Canada's open university, was created in 1970 and followed a similar, though independently developed, pattern.
 The Open University inspired the creation of Spain's National University of Distance Education (1972) and Germany's FernUniversität in Hagen (1974).
 There are now many similar institutions around the world, often with the name "Open University" (in English or in the local language).

-The University of the Philippines Open University was established in 1995 as the fifth constituent university of the University of the Philippines System and was the first distance education and online university in the Philippines.
-Its mandate is to provide education opportunities to individuals aspiring for higher education and improved qualifications but were unable to take advantage of traditional modes of education because of personal and professional obligations.

-Most open universities use distance education technologies as delivery methods, though some require attendance at local study centres or at regional "summer schools".
+Most open universities use distance education technologies as delivery methods, though some require attendance at local study centers or at regional "summer schools".
 Some open universities have grown to become mega-universities.

 COVID-19 pandemic

-The COVID-19 pandemic resulted in the closure of the vast majority of schools worldwide for in person learning.
-Many schools moved to online remote learning through platforms including—but not limited to—Zoom, Cisco Webex, Google Classroom, Google Meet, Microsoft Teams, D2L, and Edgenuity.
-Concerns arose over the impact of this transition on students without access to an internet-enabled device or a stable internet connection.
-Distanced education during the COVID-19 pandemic has interrupted synchronous learning for many students and teachers; where educators were no longer able to teach in real time and could only switch to asynchronous instruction, this significantly and negatively affected their coping with the transition, and posed various legal issues, especially in terms of copyright.
-A recent study about the benefits and drawbacks of online learning found that students have had a harder time producing their own work.
-The study suggests teachers should cut back on the amount of information taught and incorporate more activities during the lesson, in order for students to create their own work.
+The COVID-19 pandemic resulted in the closure of the vast majority of schools worldwide for in-person learning.
+The pandemic also exposed gaps in teachers’ preparedness to use digital pedagogy effectively, including challenges with interactive instructional design and unfamiliarity with platforms such as Zoom and Teams.
+COVID-19 increased the value of distance education although its policies were implemented and formulated among several universities much earlier.
+Many schools moved to online remote learning through platforms including—but not limited to—Zoom, Blackboard, Cisco Webex, Google Classroom, Google Meet, Microsoft Teams, D2L, and Edgenuity.
+A recent study showed that Google Classroom was the most used platform by students followed by Microsoft Teams and Zoom, respectively.
+The less-used platforms included Blackboard Learn, Webex by Cisco, DingTalk, Tencent, and WhatsApp.
+However, the most preferred platforms by students were Microsoft Teams followed by Google Classroom and Zoom.
+Although Google Classroom was the most used by students as decided by their lectures, Microsoft Teams was the most preferred by those students.